 Standard Transferrable Lifetime Warranty XPEL PRIME CS Black Film

-Standard film installation typically cost $179-$337 (amount of windows, size, and difficulty of install dependent).
-This is because in the industry it doesn’t offer the most benefits.
+Standard film installation typically cost from $299+ (amount of windows, size, and difficulty of install dependent).
+This is because in the industry it offers good benefit gains.

 It offers 99.9% UV Rejection, up to 42% Heat Reduction depending on the darkness of the film, and up to 49% Solar Energy Absorbance.

 Even though it does have some form of heat reduction it does not compare to the higher level films during the summer.